Seasonal Anglesey wildlife tours

 Black grouse watching

 Black grouse are rare in Wales and even rarer in England.
 If you’d like to see one, Coed Llandegla in the Clwydian Range and Dee Valley AONB is the place – 50 per cent of the Welsh population of these charismatic birds live within one mile of here.
-In the breeding season, from late March to May, RSPB officers lead guided walks through the forest to a display area known as a lek, where the males screech, and mock-charge each other to win a mate.
+In the breeding season, from late March to May, RSPB officers lead guided walks through the forest to a display area known as a lek, where the males screech and mock-charge each other to win a mate.

 Dolphin watching in Cardigan Bay

 Dolphin Survey Boat Trips offer fascinating dolphin-watching cruises from New Quay, lasting from an hour upwards.
 On a full-day trip, you’ll accompany researchers from the Cardigan Bay Marine Wildlife Centre as they collect important data and listen in on the dolphins’ conversations via an underwater microphone.
-As an alternative, A Bay to Remember offers fun RIB trips from Cardigan, Gwbert and Poppit Sands.
+As an alternative, A Bay To Remember offers fun RIB trips from Cardigan, Gwbert and Poppit Sands.

 Wild Brecon Beacons

 Planet Wales offers bespoke tours of the Brecon Beacons National Park, led by a former nature reserve warden.
 Exploring the hills, woodlands and waterways of this diverse park, you could see brown hares, otters and water voles, marsh fritillary butterflies and great crested newts.
-Longer tours which take in Gower, the Glamorgan Heritage Coast and the Severn Estuary are possible, too.
+Longer tours that take in Gower, the Glamorgan Heritage Coast and the Severn Estuary are possible, too.

 Caldey Island seal safari

-Tenby Boat Trips runs an hour-long cruises around the hidden coves of Caldey Island, just off the Pembrokeshire Coast.
+Tenby Boat Trips run hour-long cruises around the hidden coves of Caldey Island, just off the Pembrokeshire Coast.
 Along the way you’ll have close encounters with the native grey seal population, which swim almost close enough to the boat to touch.
 You may also see nesting seabirds like puffins and cormorants on Caldey’s cliffs.

 Grassholm and Ramsey RSPB Islands

 This summer birdwatching tour from Thousand Island Expeditions is led by an RSPB warden.
-Setting out from the historic St Justinian’s lifeboat station, you’ll circle Grassholm, the world’s fourth largest gannet colony, home to 39,000 pairs.
+Setting out from the historic St Justinian’s lifeboat station, you’ll circle Grassholm, the world’s fourth-largest gannet colony, home to 39,000 pairs.
 Later, you land on Ramsey, where you’ll hear about the island’s history and ecology.
 You’re then free to explore, looking for choughs, kittiwakes, peregrine falcons and seals.

 Parc Slip wildlife walks

-The 300-acre Parc Slip at Tondu, near Bridgend, is the Wildlife Trust of South and West Wales’ flagship nature reserve in South Wales: its meadows and wetlands support over 1000 wildlife species.
-Guided walks take place on a regular basis, starting from the Visitor Centre and focusing on moths, butterflies, dragonflies or birds.
+The 300-acre Parc Slip at Tondu, near Bridgend, is the Wildlife Trust of South and West Wales’ flagship nature reserve in South Wales: its meadows and wetlands support over 1,000 wildlife species.
+Guided walks take place on a regular basis, starting from the visitor centre and focusing on moths, butterflies, dragonflies or birds.

-Designed in association with Bear Grylls for wildlife-watchers with a sense of adventure, this RIB trip from Ribride takes you from Holyhead to the wild, remote Skerries, home to a huge population of Arctic, common and roseate terns, plus breeding puffins and kittiwakes.
+Designed in association with Bear Grylls for wildlife watchers with a sense of adventure, this RIB trip from Ribride takes you from Holyhead to the wild, remote Skerries, home to a huge population of Arctic, common and roseate terns, plus breeding puffins and kittiwakes.
 You then continue to North Stack for caves and sea cliffs, and to South Stack for scores of sea birds in the RSPB reserve.